That's all there is, there isn't any more: References in popular culture

 The phrase has been parodied and referenced frequently.
 In theatre it was most famously quoted in George S. Kaufman and Edna Ferber's The Royal Family, a comedy satirizing the Barrymore family.
 Examples of film references include the 1933 pre-code Sons of the Desert, where it is quoted by Oliver Hardy.

 In literature it was the closing line for every book in the children's series Madeline, and it would become the franchise's most famous phrase.

 References in music include Nat King Cole's "That's All There Is to That" and Judy Garland's "That's All There Is, There Isn't Any More".
 Bruce Springsteen was also known to say variations of the lines during his lengthy, concert-ending performances of Gary U.S. Bonds's song "Quarter to Three" on the Darkness Tour in 1978.
 In 2005's King Kong, Naomi Watts's character Ann Darrow uses the phrase when she becomes exhausted from Kong's insistence that she continue performing vaudeville tricks to entertain him.
-Most recently, in the 2017 videogame Cuphead (which stylistically emulates the 1930s cartoons and generally maintains the 30s aesthetics), the final song playing over the credits ends with the famous phrase (seconds later followed by "...or is there?" and a sinister laugh).
+Most recently, in the 2017 video game Cuphead—which stylistically emulates the 1930s cartoons and generally maintains the 30s aesthetics—the final song playing over the credits ends with the famous phrase, seconds later followed by "...or is there?" and a sinister laugh.